project-arcana/polymesh/docs/cookbook.rst

 =================

-Loading a mesh from a file
+Loading a Mesh from a File
 --------------------------

 ::